 - To check whether the work and supervision are on the job site or at a different location.

-- The clear hierarchy should be observed between the supervisor and the worker.
+- A clear hierarchy should be observed between the supervisor and the worker.

 - On-site or off-site supervision; If at any time there should be off-site supervision, then how does the employer maintains oversight should be evaluated (i.e. phone calls, visits, reports, etc.); the amount of off-site monitoring is also accounted for.

-- Whether the H1B employer has control of the H1B employee – Whether or not the employer provides the work, daily tasks and tools or resources that are required to complete the job and duties of the organisation.
+- Whether the H1B employer has control of the H1B employee – Whether or not the employer provides the work, daily tasks, and tools or resources that are required to complete the job and duties of the organization.

 - What are all employee benefits in place?